-In addition to the remote emergency power off (REPO) switch provided on the operator control and display panel of each UPS module for controlling the REPO of each module respectively, the parallel system also provides remote REPO function for controlling all UPS modules to shutdown simultaneously from a remote terminal, as shown in Figure 8.4 on the facing page.
+In addition to the EPO switch provided on the operator control and display panel of each UPS module for controlling the EPO of each module respectively, the parallel system also provides remote EPO function for controlling all UPS modules to shutdown simultaneously from a remote terminal, as shown in Figure 8.4 below.

-NOTE: The REPO switch must provide dry contact signal, which is normally open or normally closed.
-The open circuit voltage provided is 12 VDC, <20 mA.
+NOTE: The remote EPO switch must provide dry contact signal, which is normally open or normally closed.
+The open circuit voltage provided is 12 VDC, less than 20 mA.

-NOTE: The external REPO device is consists of another control system which can disconnect UPS mains supply or bypass input.
-Pins 1 and 2 of the normally closed REPO port on the integrated control module is linked in factory.
+NOTE: The external EPO device consists of another control system which can disconnect UPS mains supply or bypass input.
+Pins 1 and 2 of the normally closed EPO port on the integrated control module is linked in factory.

-Figure 8.4 REPO Circuit Diagram
+Figure 8.4 EPO Circuit Diagram